Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Introduction

 Measuring the spiral of silence on social media, especially across diverse online communities, is challenging.
 Not all topics are likely to trigger the spiral of silence~\cite{lee2004cross}, and identifying such topics may require insider knowledge of community norms and practices~\cite{chen2013and,hessel2019something}.
 Furthermore, even with a set of topics in hand, the process of measuring rates of self-silencing requires capturing user attitudes, beliefs, and behaviors that cannot be observed from online content itself.
 This traditional approach of analyzing existing posts online is self-defeating, since it excludes viewpoints that users feel uncomfortable sharing online.

-In our work, we develop a human-plus-algorithm pipeline to generate topics that are contextually relevant to a community but also likely to spark internal disagreement.
-Then, drawing on survey methodologies common in empirical studies of the spiral of silence~\cite{matthes2018spiral}, we measure whether the spiral of silence is occurring on those topics in those communities.
-Further, we evaluate whether online community factors such as moderation and inclusivity mitigate or amplify the spiral.
-We apply this method to study the spiral of silence on Reddit --- a popular social media platform in the United States --- across a number of subreddits focused on political and social issues but with varying norms and values.
+In our work, we develop a human-plus-algorithm pipeline to generate potential topics that community members feel are appropriate and in-bounds for a community to discuss, but which also likely to spark internal disagreement.
+Then, drawing on survey methodologies common in empirical studies of the spiral of silence~\cite{matthes2018spiral}, we measure whether the spiral of silence occurs on those topics in those communities.
+Further, we evaluate whether online community factors such as moderation and diversity mitigate or amplify the spiral.
+We apply this method to study the spiral of silence on Reddit --- a popular social media platform in the United States --- across a number of subcommunities (``subreddits'') focused on political and social issues but with varying norms and values.
+Importantly, our analyses focus on topics that community members agree are acceptable to discuss within the subreddit but are still hesitant to engage with, and exclude topics considered inappropriate or in violation of community norms.

-We find that those who believe their opinion is in the minority remain silent $72.6\%$ of the time, and these opinions are only half as likely to be posted compared to those in the majority.
-They are also less likely to upvote posts sharing their opinion.
-However, this self-silencing effect is mitigated by the community's perceived level of inclusivity.
-We test these results through a series of three mixed-effects models and find that higher inclusivity is not only positively associated with posting overall, but leads to $2.3$ times more of an increase in opinion expression for those who believe they are in the minority.
+We find that participants who believe their opinion is in the minority remain silent $72.1\%$ of the time, and these opinions are only half as likely to be posted compared to those in the majority.
+Participants are also less likely to upvote posts sharing minoritized opinions.
+However, we identify two community design factors that are linked to variations in the rate of self-silencing.
+We test these results through a series of three mixed-effects models, finding that participants report a higher likelihood of sharing minoritized opinions in subreddits they perceive as more diverse, but a lower likelihood of sharing in subreddits with more stringent content moderation.\footnote{Code available at \url{https://github.com/StanfordHCI/spiral-of-silence}.}